sudeeprp/rapa-home/krishna-gita-privacy.md

 | :---: | --- |
 | android.permission.INTERNET | Fetch text to present in the app, collect statistics (without personal identification) |

-If you find any security vulnerability, or have any question regarding how the app protectes your privacy, please send me an email or post a discussion on GitHub, and I will respond.
+If you find any security vulnerability, or have any question regarding how the app protects your privacy, please send me an email or post a discussion on GitHub, and I will respond.

 Yours sincerely,